Quick Start

 salvo new project_name

-You can quickly start your Salvo project with this simple CLI tool, allowing you to focus on implementing your business logic instead of setting up the project structure. ✨
+With this simple CLI tool, you can quickly set up a Salvo project, allowing you to focus on implementing your business logic rather than project structure setup. ✨

 More Examples